• Skip to Content

 Historical Approaches

-Select two from the following examples; one course may be from another historical discipline such as History or Art History:
+Select two courses that use historical methods to explore literature and culture; one course may be from another historical discipline such as History or Art History.
+Examples include:

 Cross-Cultural Perspectives

-Select two from the following examples; one course may be from another discipline or literary tradition:
+Select two courses that explore cultural differences; one course may be from another discipline or literary tradition:

 Criticism/Theory